The page has been translated by Gen AI.

 Query Engine Type: Shared

-• Fixed Resource Mode (No Auto Scaling): When Auto Scaling is not used, the query engine runs with fixed resources according to the user’s selection.
-Since the query engine always runs with the same resources, it can guarantee consistent query performance.
+• Fixed Resource Mode (Auto Scaling Disabled): When Auto Scaling is not used, the query engine for the fixed resources is launched according to the resources selected by the user.
+Because the query engine always runs on the same resources, it can guarantee consistent query performance.

 Diagram

-• Resource Expansion Mode (Using Auto Scaling): When Auto Scaling is used, the query engine’s worker nodes automatically scale in/out according to the processing volume.
-When the processing volume is low, the worker nodes decrease to one, and when the processing volume increases, the worker nodes increase.
+• Resource Expansion Mode (Auto Scaling enabled): When Auto Scaling is used, the query engine’s Worker nodes automatically scale in/out based on throughput.
+If the throughput is low, the number of Worker nodes can be reduced to as few as one, and when the throughput increases, the Worker nodes expand.
 Additionally, resources can be adjusted according to the cluster size.

 Diagram

-• Resource Expansion Mode (Using Auto Scaling): The personal query engine type is a structure where the query engine runs separately for each user.
-Each query engine supports Auto Scale in/out and automatically stops when not used for an extended period.
-When used again, the query engine automatically restarts.
-The worker nodes decrease to one when the processing volume is low and increase when the processing volume increases.
+• Resource Expansion Mode (Auto Scaling Enabled): The personal query engine type runs a separate query engine for each user.
+Each query engine supports Auto Scale in/out, and if unused for an extended period, the engine automatically stops.
+When reconnecting for reuse, the query engine automatically restarts.
+When the throughput is low, the number of Worker nodes can decrease to as few as one, and when the throughput increases, the number of Worker nodes grows.
 Additionally, resources can be adjusted according to the cluster size.

 Diagram

-• High Capacity: Server specifications with 24 cores or more
+• High Capacity: Large-capacity server specifications with 24 cores or more

 • vCPU 2, Memory 4G